Helen Dangar Memorial Art Bursary

 The 2020 application round will close on 4th September 2020.

 The bursary is open to artists of all skill levels – from young and emerging artists to experienced creators.

-The Bursary Award for 2019 is AUD$1,500 which could be used to assist with payment of attendance/registration fees, travel and accommodation.
+The Bursary Award for 2020 is AUD$2,000 which could be used to assist with payment of attendance/registration fees, travel and accommodation.

 What can you use the bursary for?

 The bursary can be used to support travel and attendance at a self-devised professional or creative development activity.
-Your activity must be completed by December 31st 2020.
+Due to travel and other restrictions imposed by COVID-19, online development activities are also eligible.
+Your activity must be completed by December 31st 2021.
 Confirmation of acceptance into your chosen activity isn’t required to apply, but will be required for payment of the bursary to the successful applicant.

 Suitable activities include attending a:

 which will assist you to develop your artistic practice.

 In your application tell us what you want to do, why you want to attend and how it will help you in your artistic pursuits.